 - A black swan event results in severe and widespread consequences.

 - After the occurrence of a black swan event, people will rationalize the event as having been predictable (known as the hindsight bias).

 For example, the imposition of a steel and aluminum tariff by the President of the United States may be considered a black swan event.
 Companies that export steel and aluminum to the United States, namely those located in Canada, Mexico, and Brazil, were not expecting such an announcement by the US President.

 Although black swan events seem to come with a negative connotation, the concept does not only apply to negative events.
-There are two types of black swan events – positive and negative.
-Whether the black swan event is positive or negative depends on the perspective of the individual.
+Whether the event is positive or negative depends on the perspective of the individual.

-For example, a disastrous day in the stock market may be seen as a positive black swan event for an investor with aggressive short positions but a negative black swan event for an investor who is heavily invested in the market.
+For example, a disastrous day in the stock market may be seen as a positive event for an investor with aggressive short positions but a negative event for an investor who has heavily bought into the market.

-Throughout history, there are notable examples of black swan events.
-Here are five prominent black swan events in the finance world:
+Throughout history, there have been several notable black swan events.
+Here are five prominent ones from the finance world:

 1. The 1997 Asian Financial Crisis

 The Asian financial crisis in 1997 was a series of currency devaluations that spread throughout several Asian markets, starting when Thailand unpegged the baht to the US dollar.
 As a result of the ensuing crisis, Asian currencies dropped by as much as 38% and international stocks declined by nearly 60%.